purpleclay/nsv/docs/tag-version.md

 └───────────────┴──────────────────────────────────────────────────┘
 ```

-## Configurable paths for monorepo support :material-new-box:{.new-feature title="Feature added on the 9th of October 2023"}
+## Configurable paths for monorepo support

 Monorepo support is important to the [design](./monorepos.md) of `nsv`.
 By adding support for context paths, multiple semantic versions can be resolved and tagged as a single operation within a repository.